silverstripe/silverstripe-lessons-v4/README.md

 }
 ```
 Think of `$this->extend()` as an event emitter, and the extension classes as event listeners.
-Extension points aren't offered everywhere, but they do appear in most of the areas of the codebase that you'd want to enhance or modify.
-As a module developer, it's very important to offer extension points so that others can make customisations as they see fit.
+Extension points aren't offered everywhere, but they do appear in most of the areas of the code base that you'd want to enhance or modify.
+As a module developer it's very important to offer extension points so that others can make customisations as they see fit.

 #### The "owner" gotcha